Product

 • Seasonality

-For example, if you see a drop in your MRR growth, it could be that churn is outpacing new customer acquisition.
-If you’re flat, it could be a sign that your product isn’t priced for growth.
-There are any number of possibilities.
+For example, if you see a drop in your MRR growth, churn could be outpacing new customer acquisition.
+If you’re flat, it could indicate that your product isn’t priced for growth.
+There are a number of possibilities.

-Our goal is to optimize all these different inputs so we can see a positive impact on the output (MRR growth).
+Our goal is to optimize all these different inputs to see a positive impact on the output (MRR growth).
 But just getting more customers isn’t always the answer.

-Like I mentioned in the intro, when you see your MRR growth stall or even decline, it’s natural to assume you just need more customers.
+As I mentioned in the intro, when you see your MRR growth stall or decline, it’s natural to assume you just need more customers.

-And while that can help, here’s why I suggest putting just as much (if not more) effort into the other inputs.
+While that can help, I suggest putting just as much (if not more) effort into the other inputs.

 If you’ve ever worked for a SaaS company that was primarily focused on customer acquisition as a growth strategy, I’m sure you’ve seen how expensive it can get.

 The “get new customers at all costs” approach is particularly popular with highly funded companies.
-When you have millions of dollars to spend, it’s super tempting to throw it at ads and other marketing channels to get more users.
+When you have millions of dollars to spend, throwing it at ads and other marketing channels is super tempting to get more users.

-But if the rest of your customer journey is lacking, you could be wasting a lot of money.
+But if the rest of your customer journey is lacking, you could waste much money.

-Until you’ve built a solid retention strategy that reduces churn and improves LTV, it doesn’t make a ton of sense to focus on getting more people in the door.
-Assuming you’re not a new company that just needs users of course.
+Until you’ve built a solid retention strategy that reduces churn and improves LTV, it doesn’t make much sense to focus on getting more people in the door, assuming you’re not a new company that just needs users, of course.

 leaky customer journey